 West Florida Literary Federation brings together writers and area residents who are interested in writing and the literary heritage of West Florida.
 We offer programs, workshops, awards, critique sessions, open mics and related activities for members and the public.
-WFLF sponsors an annual student poetry writing contest, publishes an anthology biannually, and maintains the Dr. Francis P. Cassidy Literary Resource Center in Pensacola's Cultural Center.
+WFLF sponsors an annual student poetry writing contest, publishes an anthology biennually, and maintains the Dr. Francis P. Cassidy Literary Resource Center in Pensacola's Cultural Center.
 Read More

-Visit a WFLF Workshops
+Visit a Workshop or

-WFLF members are encouraged to send work for publication in WFLF’s monthly newsletter The Legend.
-Guidelines click here.
+WFLF members are encouraged to send work for publication in WFLF’s monthly newsletter The Legend. .Guidelines click here.